ksze/Backbone.Rpc/README.md

 The default error handler simply throws if something bad happens.

 ##### We have a predefined list of errors:
+__NOTE: I disagree with the idea of mixing HTTP status code with JSON-RPC.
+JSON-RPC is supposed to be transport agnostic.
+The minute you mix in HTTP status code, you break the transport-agnostic principle.
+Seriously, don't do it.
+If you are programming the server-side, make sure you don't mix HTTP status code into JSON-RPC error responses.__

 + 404: {code: -1, message: '404'}
 + 500: {code: -2, message: '500'}